Fantastic6/Part3-Final/Design_Documentation.md

 Then, it will quit and that's all, folks.

 Note: Program2 can only run by clicking "single step switch".
-It won't work correctly by click Run button!
+It won't work correctly by clicking the Run button!